A trick to speed up the loading of cached images on React Native

 - This module provides a simple solution for handling cache with limits, but only for images.
 In practice though, requirements may vary from application to application.
 So feel free to use the architecture/structuring of this module to come up with customizable, scalable, and configurable advanced caching modules that support other file types as well.

-- Currently, we have not implemented a validation method to prevent the scrapping of cache data which is in use.
+- Currently, we have not implemented a validation method to prevent the scrapping of cache data that is in use.
 Because of this, defining a low value for the cache limit could lead to corrupted images.
 Therefore, use your judgment when deciding on the cache limit.

 That’s about it.
 Do play around with this little module, and let us know what you think!